Frequently asked questions

 Donors’ blood type is determined according to different systems (ABO, Rhesus and Kell).
 First time donors find out their blood type at their first visit, after undergoing a quick medical check.
 Later, the blood type test result is verified in the lab.
 Rh factor is only determined in a laboratory and the donor finds out whether they are Rh positive or negative the second time they come in to give blood.

-You can also ask the Blood Centre to test your blood type even if you don’t wish to donate blood, but in that case a fee is charged for the procedure – 10.54 euros, payable in cash only.
 If a person has given blood in the past (but does not wish to do so on this occasion), the certificate can be issued free of charge to the donor.